Diana-ops/personal-website/README.md

 - To build a page with the informations about my CV.
 - To build a page with a list of my other projects.
 - To build a responsive website.
+- Let the website with languages portuguese and english.

 In future, I pretend to improve my website with: